+- Pre-extraction cross sections

+- Post-extraction cross sections

-- Pre and Post Extraction Monitoring cross sections - Elevation and location of the 35% exceedence water surface - High water elevation and location from the previous winter
+- Monitoring cross sections

+- Elevation and location of the 35% exceedence water surface

+- High water elevation and location from the previous winter

 The workbooks for data submittal shall be used exactly as they are so that data can easily be joined among the different gravel bars.
 Please advise NMFS' staff if there's a need to modify the workbook.
 All operators must use the same data submittal organization.